 Hosted PBX vs On-Premise PBX

-As mentioned, the primary difference between hosted PBX and on-premise PBX systems is who owns and manages the phone system hardware.
-With hosted PBX, it is owned and managed by the provider, hosted in the Cloud, and connected to by you and your team over high speed internet connections.
+As mentioned, the primary difference between hosted IP PBX and on-premise PBX systems is who owns and manages the phone system hardware.
+With hosted PBX, it is owned and managed by the service provider, hosted in the Cloud, and connected to by you and your team over high speed internet connections.
 With on-premise PBX, you own, maintain, and manage the hardware.